The way we process cheques is now digital and here is everything you need to know about depositing cheques in the new way.

 Cheques are to be deposited in branches or cheque deposit machines.

 You will receive your funds by 23:59 next working day once the item is received.

 Important: To protect your funds we would continue to maintain our fraud checks as we do today.

-Prior to Cheque Imaging you would have seen a cheque paid in as pending on your account until it had been cleared.
-Currently this could take 2-6 days This will change once imaging comes in and you will no longer see cheques paid in as pending, but when it has cleared.
-If it does not clear by 23:59 on the next working day the cheque has been returned unpaid and you will see a credit and debit cheque transaction.
-You will also receive a letter to explain the reason why the cheque was unpaid.
+You will see a cheque on your statement once it has cleared.
+If it does not clear by 23.59 on the next working day the cheque has been returned unpaid and you will see a credit and debit cheque transaction.
+You will receive a letter to explain the reason why the cheque was unpaid.